Kwenta/kwenta-state-log/kips/drafts/kip-61.md

 ---

 ## Simple Summary
-Distribute 30,000 $OP in weekly Perps V2 trading rewards for 20 weeks, totaling 600,000 $OP.
+Distribute 30,000 OP in weekly Perps V2 trading rewards for 20 weeks, totaling 600,000 OP.

 ## Abstract
 Due to hurdles implementing KIP-29 and the deprecation of V1 Cross Margin, it is necessary to replace the KIP-29 distribution plan with an updated distribution for v2.